-We are committed at all times to protecting your privacy and will only use information ethically and lawfully in accordance with the Data Protection Act 1998, the Human Rights Act 1998 and the common law duty of confidentiality.
+We are committed at all times to protecting your privacy and will only use information ethically and lawfully in accordance with the General Data Protection Regulation (GDPR), Data Protection Act 2018, the Human Rights Act 1998 and the common law duty of confidentiality.

 All NHS organisations have to follow the principles and values set out in the NHS Constitution when using and sharing confidential personal information.